 Professional & Community Activities

 Mr. Sleight is a member of the Council on Governmental Ethics Laws and a former member of the New York State District Attorneys Association.
-He is a member of the New York State Bar Association and is a past president and current member of the Executive Committee of the Saratoga County Bar Association and serves on the Albany Law School Government Law Center’s Advisory Board.
-Mr. Sleight regularly participates in accredited Continuing Legal Education programs and has created and presented specifically tailored programs for private, not-for-profit, and quasi-governmental agencies.
+He is a member of the New York State Bar Association, American Bar Association, and is a past president and current member of the Executive Committee of the Saratoga County Bar Association and serves on the Albany Law School Government Law Center’s Advisory Board.
 He has authored articles on topics related to ethics in government in the New York Times, New York Law Journal, and many other publications.
 Mr. Sleight has served as a gubernatorial appointed commissioner of the Saratoga-Capital District State Parks, Recreation and Historic Preservation Commission and a member of the Board of Trustees of Saratoga Central Catholic secondary school.
 Mr. Sleight is actively engaged in the support of youth sports programs in his community.